zhh2005757/vscode-ros/README.md

 This extension respects the `telemetry.enableTelemetry` setting, learn more about [this option](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

-## Contributors
+## Contribution
+Contributions are always welcome!
+Please see our [contributing guide][contributing] for more details!

 A big ***Thank you!*** to everyone that have helped make this extension better!

 * Andrew Short ([@ajshort](https://github.com/ajshort)), **original author**
 * James Giller ([@JamesGiller](https://github.com/JamesGiller))

-Contributions are always welcome!
-Please see our [contributing guide][contributing] for more details!
+### ROS Web Tools
+This extension leverages [ROS Web Tools](http://robotwebtools.org/) for URDF Previewing.

+*Russell Toris, Julius Kammerl, David Lu, Jihoon Lee, Odest Chadwicke Jenkins, Sarah Osentoski, Mitchell Wills, and Sonia Chernova.
+[Robot Web Tools: Efficient Messaging for Cloud Robotics](http://robotwebtools.org/pdf/paper.pdf).
+In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2015*

 <!-- link to files -->
 <!-- relative links in Visual Studio Marketplace page lead to 404 error, need to use absolute link -->